Long-used US abortion pill under threat in Texas lawsuit

 The FDA rejected the group’s argument on multiple accounts.
 First, attorneys said FDA regulations make clear that pregnancy is considered a “medical condition” that can be serious and life-threatening in some cases.

-Second, government attorneys said the terms of mifepristone’s use were replaced more than a decade ago by subsequent FDA programs passed by Congress, rendering the argument irrelevant.
+Second, government attorneys said the terms of mifepristone’s use were replaced more than a decade ago by subsequent FDA programs created by Congress, rendering the argument irrelevant.

 Finally, while the FDA reviewed the drug under its accelerated approval regime, it didn’t expedite the drug’s review.
 In fact, approval only came after four years of deliberation.
 Instead, the FDA used regulatory powers under the accelerated program to add extra safety restrictions to mifepristone.